-Ring of Honors Chris Sabin has had a career that has spanned nearly two decades.
-As a former X-division champion, tag team champion and heavyweight champion in Impact Wrestling he has run the gauntlet of wrestling achievements.
-However, since his transition to Ring of Honor, Sabin has reunited his old tag team with Alex Shelley, the Motor City Machine Guns.
+Ring of Honor’s Chris Sabin has had a career that has spanned nearly two decades.
+As a former X-division champion, tag team champion and heavyweight champion in Impact Wrestling, he has run the gauntlet of wrestling achievements.
+Sabin has reunited his old tag team with Alex Shelley, the Motor City Machine Guns.
 But certainly isn’t one to rest on his laurels.

-For your early training, Scott D’Amore is credited with training you as part of Border City Wrestling.
-What can you say from that learning experience that you carry with you today?
+Scott D’Amore is credited with training you as part of Border City Wrestling.
+What can Chris Sabin say from that learning experience that you carry with you today?

 For a number of Ring of Honor talent that return to the company, it is much like coming home again.
-How would you compare your first period of time with the company to your second?
+How would Chris Sabin compare your first period of time with the company to your second?

-Well I was never really with the company consistently, I did one off shots here and there starting in 2003.
+Chris Sabin: Well, I was never really with the company consistently, I did one-off shots here and there starting in 2003.
 I was never really an actual Ring of Honor guy until I signed with them in 2016.
-I have been in there between 2003 and 2004 and 2008, 2010, so I have been able to be somewhat of a witness to the growing of the company throughout the years.
-Each time I showed up, the company was growing and growing, and to see where they are today compared to where they were when I started back in 2003, it has just been some amazing growth.
+I have been in there between 2003 and 2004 and 2008, 2010, so I have been able to be somewhat of a witness to the growth of the company throughout the years.
+Each time I showed up, the company was growing and growing.
+It has just been some amazing growth.

-You’re a former X Division champion, and the title has seen a resurgence in Impact Wrestling.
+You’re a former X Division champion, and the title has seen a resurgence in IMPACT Wrestling.
 Describe how it felt during its inception, and as part of the collection of talent that was there.
-What would you say has changed from the level of competition then to now?
+What would Chris Sabin say has changed from the level of competition than to now?